• Skip to primary navigation

 What You Need to Make Reusable Beeswax Wraps

-With the exception of the actual food wrap ingredients, most items you should have available at home.
-For our DIY beeswax wraps you'll need beeswax, jojoba oil, pine resin, cotton fabric, paintbrush, scissors or pinking shears, baking sheets, parchment paper, heatproof mason jar or measuring cup, string or clothesline, clothespins or clips.
+Except for the actual food wrap ingredients, most items you should have available at home.
+For our DIY beeswax wraps you'll need beeswax, jojoba oil, pine resin, cotton fabric, a paintbrush, scissors or pinking shears, baking sheets, parchment paper, a heatproof mason jar or measuring cup, string or clothesline, clothespins or clips.

 What Type of Fabric Do You Use?